vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 After understanding description of these 2 types, you can set `category` and `type` options, each of them accepts an array, and each element represents a configuation.

-Let's start with 2 examples here.
+Let’s start with 2 examples here.

 Imagine you want to set tags for each articles, and you are setting them in `frontmatter.tag`.
 You want a tag mapping page in `/tag/` with `TagMap` layout , and group each tag list with tagName in `/tag/tagName` with `TagList` layout, you probably need a configuation like this: